Neurogami/rhesus/README.md

 A value of `FooBar`, for example,  would create `src/foo_bar/foo_bar.rb`.
 But the string `FooBar` would be used inside the generated files.

+Note:  Some of the code for auto-mangling file and path names is changing.
+Initially the code was specific to Ruby apps, but it's really very handy for all sorts of things, such as Haskell projects.

+But these other things have different conventions; code to apply appropriate conventions is being added.

 REQUIREMENTS